Frustrations mount three weeks after Washington Department of Licensing hack

 SILVERDALE, Wash. — Nearly a month after the Department of Licensing announced a breach, exposing the personal information of more than half a million people, many of those impacted are still looking for answers.

-Iris Miranda moved to Washington to continue her career as a notary public.
-Now, she worries her career could be over.
+Iris Miranda moved to Washington to continue her career as a notary public, but delays due to the hack had her worried her career could be over.

 "This could ruin my reputation, my credit, everything," she said.